 News

-The Gilded Age President led a country defined by tariffs and colonial wars.
-There’s a reason Trump is so drawn to his legacy ...
+William McKinley led a country defined by tariffs and colonial wars.
+There’s a reason Trump is so drawn to his legacy—and so ...

 In 1874, the first cartoon depicting the elephant as the symbol of the Republican Party was printed in Harper's Weekly.
 In 1916, Democratic President Woodrow Wilson was re-elected and Republican ...

-While the elephant had appeared in Civil War-era imagery as a symbol of bravery in combat, it was Nast’s 1874 cartoon “Third Term Panic” that firmly linked the creature with the Republican Party.
-In ...
+The Republican Elephant The story of the Republican elephant’s origin is also connected to Nast’s artistry.
+While the elephant had appeared in Civil War-era imagery as a symbol of bravery in combat, ...

 Some results have been hidden because they may be inaccessible to you